yashjain7856/B--_Compiler/README.txt

 Provide the input in the file "in.txt" and the output would be generated in the file "out.txt".

+COMMANDS TO EXECUTE:
+IN LINUX / BASH, PUT THE FOLLOWING COMMAND AND PRESS ENTER: lex BMM_Scanner.l ; yacc -d BMM_Parser.y ; cc lex.yy.c y.tab.c -o BMM ; ./BMM in.txt

 IF YOU WANT TO USE OTHER FILES FOR INPUT:
-Change the filename from in.txt to the new filename in the line 14 of BMM_Parser.y
+Change the filename from in.txt to the new filename at the end of the above command.

-COMMANDS TO EXECUTE:
-IN LINUX / BASH, PUT THE FOLLOWING COMMAND AND PRESS ENTER: lex BMM_Scanner.l ; yacc -d BMM_Parser.y ; cc lex.yy.c y.tab.c -o BMM ; ./BMM

 ---------------------------------------------------